 Calculations shall be made to show that, in the holding condition (single anchor, brake fully applied and chain cable lifter declutched), and under a load equal to 80 % of the specified minimum breaking strength of the chain cable, the maximum stress in each load bearing component will not exceed yield strength (or 0,2 % proof stress) of the material.
-For installations fitted with a chain cable stopper, 45 % of the specified minimum breaking strength of the chain cable may instead be used for the calculation.
+For installations fitted with a chain cable stopper, 45 % of the specified minimum breaking strength of the chain cable stopper.